Staff led projects

 Student Eats is an initiative funded by the National Union of Students (NUS) to support universities and colleges across the UK in cultivating their own student-led growing sites for fruit and vegetables.
 Students at Keele have access to a food growing site and have weekly meetings to get together and develop their skills.

-Students at Keele have recently launched the Keele Food Co-op.
+In 2014, students launched the Keele Food Co-op.
 Students, staff and local residents are encouraged to buy locally produced and organic vegetables, fruit and other products at a low price to promote sustainable, healthy eating options.
-Have a look at their website with weekly tips and to order your Veg Box.
-Cooking videos produced by students for students to get inspired with ideas and recipes and learn more about healthy food and cooking.
+The ideas of the Keele Food Co-op then inspired the creation of the Weigh to Go zero waste shop.

-K:Swap, is a student-led project to encourage the Keele community to recycle and reuse items instead of disposing of them.
-Students, staff and local residents are welcome to bring on their unwanted clothes, books, accessories and so on and swap them, and by doing so reducing waste.
-The K:Swap team organises monthly events, to find out more have a look at their Facebook page.
+K:Swap, was a student-led project launched in 2014 to encourage the Keele community to recycle and reuse items instead of disposing of them.
+Students, staff and local residents are welcome to bring on their unwanted clothes, books, accessories and swap them, therefore reusing items and reducing waste.
+Now, the efforts have been adopted by the Great Donate.